Homemade Pizza Sauce Recipe

 Ingredients

-I wanted to share a recipe that was as simple as possible (while still being robustly flavorful) so we’ll use just 10 ingredients.
+My goal was to develop and share a pizza sauce recipe that was as simple as possible (while still being robustly flavorful) so we’ll use just 10 ingredients.
 Most of them are spices/seasonings!

 You’ll also need a food processor or a blender to combine everything.
 I’ve linked to the one that I own and love in the recipe below.
 I got it as a wedding gift and use it for everything from pie crust to scones!

-SAM’S TIP: Pizza sauce is meant to be a bit thick (more-so than marinara), but if the sauce is too thick for your liking, just add a drizzle more olive oil.
+Pizza sauce is meant to be a bit thick (more-so than marinara), but if the sauce is too thick for your liking, just add a drizzle more olive oil to loosen it.

-1. Add all ingredients to a food processor or blender.
-There is no need to chop any ingredients before adding them, just toss them in!
+- Add all ingredients to a food processor (a blender would also work).
+There’s no need to chop any ingredients before adding them, just toss everything in!

-2. Pulse until smooth.
-Or if you like your sauce to have some texture, stop pulsing whenever you like.
+- Pulse until smooth.
+Or if you like your sauce to have some texture, stop pulsing a bit before things are completely smooth.

-3. Use as desired.
+- Use as desired.
 It’s that easy!
-If you don’t plan to use your sauce right away, store it in your fridge until ready to use.
+If you don’t plan to use your homemade pizza sauce right away, store it in your fridge until ready to use.

-SAM’S TIP: Always do a quick taste test before using your sauce.
-Different brands of tomatoes may contain different ingredients, you may find you need to add a pinch more salt, or a bit more sugar if the acidic taste is particularly strong.
+Always do a quick taste test before using your sauce.
+Different brands of tomatoes may be more or less acidic, you may find you need to add a pinch more salt, or a bit more sugar if the acidic taste is particularly strong.

 Frequently Asked Questions